-2.17 Required Outreach and Printed Materials
+2.17 Acknowledgement

-- Grantees will post a media release to inform the community of the project, template provided, acknowledging Washington Department of Natural Resources and the USDA Forest Service.
-See below for statement of acknowledgement. - All printed materials, signs, and other products including websites and press releases resulting from this grant must be reviewed by DNR prior to publishing. - USDA Forest Service support shall be acknowledged in all publications or audiovisuals in accordance with 7 CRF 3015, Subpart 4, 3015.200.
-All projects must include an acknowledgement of funding sources, which shall be recognized as follows:
+- Grantees will post a media release to inform the community of the project, (template provided), acknowledging Washington Department of Natural Resources and the USDA Forest Service; see below for statement of acknowledgement. - All printed materials, signs, and other products including websites and press releases resulting from this grant must be reviewed by DNR prior to publishing. - USDA Forest Service support shall be acknowledged in all publications or audiovisuals in accordance with 7 CRF 3015, Subpart 4, 3015.200.
+All projects must include an acknowledgement of funding sources, which may be recognized as follows:

-"Funds for this project were provided by the USDA Forest Service Urban and Community Forestry Program, administered through the State of Washington Department of Natural Resources Urban and Community Forestry Program."
+"Funding for this project was provided by the USDA Forest Service Urban and Community Forestry Program, administered through the State of Washington Department of Natural Resources Urban and Community Forestry Program."